folio-org/okapi/doc/guide.md

 the order in which the request will be sent to multiple modules, as will be seen later.

-`requredPermission` and `wantedPermissions` are arrays of permission bits that are strictly needed for calling `/sample`, or that the sample module wants to know about, for example to enable some extra functionality.
+`permissionsRequired` and `permissionsDesired` are arrays of permission bits that are strictly needed for calling `/sample`, or that the sample module wants to know about, for example to enable some extra functionality.
 Each permission bit is expressed as an opaque string,